panayotsky-dev/Sweet-Tooth-Shop-ReactJS-SoftUni/README.md

 ReactJS: ReactJS is used to build the website.
 It helps in creating reusable UI components and provides a rich set of tools and libraries to speed up the development process.

-Redux: Redux is used to manage the state of the application.
+**Redux**: Redux is used to manage the state of the application.
 It helps in creating a centralized store for the application data, which can be accessed by any component.

-useState: The useState hook is used to manage the state of the functional components.
+**useState**: The useState hook is used to manage the state of the functional components.

-useEffect: The useEffect hook is used to handle side effects in the functional components.
+**useEffect**: The useEffect hook is used to handle side effects in the functional components.

-useStateValue: The useStateValue hook is used to access the state of the Redux store.
+**useStateValue**: The useStateValue hook is used to access the state of the Redux store.

-Framer-Motion: Framer-Motion is used to create the animation on the website.
+**Framer-Motion**: Framer-Motion is used to create the animation on the website.
 It provides an easy-to-use API to create complex animations and interactions.

-TailwindCSS: TailwindCSS is used to style the website.
+**TailwindCSS**: TailwindCSS is used to style the website.
 It is a utility-first CSS framework that helps in creating responsive and consistent UI designs.

-Firebase: Firebase is used to host the website and store the application data.
+**Firebase**: Firebase is used to host the website and store the application data.
 It provides a real-time database, storage, and authentication services which are used to manage the user data.

-BONUS:
+### **BONUS**:

 Due to timelimit i didn't manage to give the 100% user experience that i've wanted.
-I've created Rive animations but was not perfect to implemented it here is a link for one of them:
+I've created **Rive** **animations** but was not perfect to implemented it here is a link for one of them:
 (onClick state animation)
 https://rive.app/community/4868-9844-enter-button/
 (Also i have created mouse tracking animation logo, but in some future projects )